 - a.
 During the first week of classes, tuition charges withheld will not exceed 10 percent (10%) of the stated tuition up to a maximum of \$1,000. - b.
-After the first week and through fifty percent (50%) of the period of financial obligation, tuition charges retained will not exceed a pro rata portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed. - c.
+After the first week and through fifty percent (50%) of the period of financial obligation, tuition charges retained will not exceed a pro rata portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed.

+$^{{\}it Refundable tuition is the total course tuition minus the application fee}.$

+- c.
 After fifty percent (50%) of the period of financial obligation is completed, the institution may retain the full tuition. - When determining the number of weeks completed by the student, the institution will consider a partial week the same as if a whole week were completed, provided the student was present at least one day during the scheduled week. - 5.
 A student should review the definitions for an official vs. an unofficial withdrawal and follow the process for withdrawing from a program as indicated in catalog. - 6.
-The effective date of the termination for refund purposes will be the earliest of the following:

-st Refundable tuition is the total course tuition minus the application fee.

-- The date of receipt of written notice from the student or the date the institution is made aware that the student is no longer attending; - b.
+The effective date of the termination for refund purposes will be the earliest of the following: - a.
+The date of receipt of written notice from the student or the date the institution is made aware that the student is no longer attending; - b.
 Fourteen consecutive calendar days following the last date of attendance; or - c.
-The last day of attendance, if the student fails to return from an excused leave of absence. - Leaves of absence, suspensions, and published school holidays will not be counted as part of the scheduled class attendance.
-Students will receive a full refund for any future courses billed but not attended. - Any student who withdraws from the program due to active duty or active service will receive a full refund for any block not completed as a result of the call to duty. - 9.
+The last day of attendance, if the student fails to return from an excused leave of absence. - 7.
+Leaves of absence, suspensions, and published school holidays will not be counted as part of the scheduled class attendance.
+Students will receive a full refund for any future courses billed but not attended. - 8.
+Any student who withdraws from the program due to active duty or active service will receive a full refund for any session not completed as a result of the call to duty. - 9.
 Refunds for items of extra expense to the student, such as books, tools, or other supplies should be handled separately from refund of tuition and other academic fees.
 The student will not be required to purchase instructional supplies, books and tools until such time as these materials are required.
 Once these materials are opened, no refund will be made.
 For full refunds, the school can withhold costs for these types of items from the refund as long as the student has not cancelled during the cancellation period, they were necessary for the portion of the program attended, and separately stated in the enrollment agreement.
 Any such items not required for the portion of the program attended must be included in the refund. - 10.
 The policy for granting credit for previous training does not impact the refund policy. - 11.
 All refunds will be made within 30 days from the date of termination.